geilian/Dungeon-and-Bride-Map-Mod/README.md

 4. Modified very few files, almost compatible with any version.
 5. No cheating content.

+ver1.101
+- Now you can teleport to dungeon by BigMap(hold Shift + Click location icon)
+- Teleport is enabled by default in New Game+.
+- You'll need to touch the 'Blue' one on big map to enable Teleport in the first playthrough.
+- Warning!
+Uncontrolled teleport will surely cause quest bugs or save crash.

 ver1.006
 - Fixed the map completion percentage would not update in real-time.
 - Unexplored Floors are now included in the completion calculation.